Tymonrare/html-lib/README.md

 ## HTML Binds

-lib for bind js and html, example usege in  tests/binds.html
+Lib for bind js and html, example usage in tests/binds.html